yoda7833/broken-weave/docs/Characters/Player-Characters/Nemohziin.md

 ## Backstory
 Nemohziin, being a Forgotten race, always had bitches yearning for his exotic dick.
 He came across an all-woman haven and decided to stay there.
-He bred every single woman in the haven, but unfortunately some Decay swept through the Haven, killing all the pregnant harem sex slaves he has gathered.
+He bred every single woman in the haven, but unfortunately some Decay swept through the Haven, killing all the pregnant harem sex slaves he had gathered.
 Now he travels to another Haven, hopeful to find more women harem slaves to breed

 *(DM note. wtf is this)*